mikesplore/smart-jokers-june-sprint-1/README.md

 ## Sprint 2:

 Create a Dashboard for the Staff users only that shows all probable analysis from data collected.
+The Dashboard should be within the Django Project(i.e use django's template system for that)